anshul-16/dodge-it/README.md

-# dodge-it
+# 2Cars
 Never knew that Python could turn my dream of playing a game on my laptop with gestures; into reality.
-The game "dodge it" convert the motion of a physical object to control a virtual car.
+The game "2Cars" convert the motion of a physical object to control a virtual car.
 You just need to Run the game and take a green coloured object near you and start waving it around and you will feel it's beauty.
 The game makes the use of OpenCV and Pygame.

 # Installation:
 To run the game, first you need to install the following: